The Rule of Two: Sith Philosophy Perfected

 One master to embody power, one apprentice to crave it—Darth Bane's doctrine that saved the Sith from self-destruction.

 The Rule of Two is the core doctrine of the Sith Order, established by Darth Bane after the ancient Sith Empire destroyed itself through infighting.
-Bane recognized that the Sith's greatest weakness was their hunger for power turning inward.
+Bane recognized that the Sith's greatest weakness was their hunger for power turning inward, with Sith Lords constantly betraying and murdering each other.

 The Rule is elegantly simple: there shall be only two Sith at any time—a master to embody power, and an apprentice to crave it.
-The master trains the apprentice, who must eventually surpass and kill the master.
-This ensures each generation grows stronger.
+The master trains the apprentice, who must eventually surpass and kill the master to take their place.
+This ensures that each generation of Sith grows stronger, concentrating dark side power rather than diluting it across dozens of competing Lords.

 Bane's doctrine forced the Sith into the shadows for a thousand years.
-Instead of open war against the Jedi, they manipulated galactic events from behind the scenes, slowly corrupting the Republic from within.
-This patience allowed Darth Sidious to finally destroy the Jedi Order and become Emperor.
+Instead of waging open war against the Jedi, they manipulated galactic events from behind the scenes, slowly corrupting the Republic from within.
+This patience and cunning allowed Darth Sidious to finally destroy the Jedi Order and become Emperor.

 Related Archives